-Medium Infantry = An ersatz term that applies to units (e.g., Celtic infantry) that, while not as well-equipped as their heavier counterparts, had weap-onry and some body protection that was superior in effectiveness to that worn (or not worn) by light infantry.
+Medium Infantry = An ersatz term that applies to units (e.g., Celtic infantry) that, while not as well-equipped as their heavier counterparts, had weaponry and some body protection that was superior in effectiveness to that worn (or not worn) by light infantry.

-Light Infantry = A generic term applied to foot units with little or no body armor, a light shield, and usually a spear and/or sword.
+Light Infantry = A generic term applied to foot usually a spear and/or sword.
 Most light infantry had missile capability, although their tactics and training made them different from skirmishers.